Find Your Way Back to Full Communication

 - We need to be aware of important warning sounds such as a doorbell, a telephone ring, a smoke alarm.

 We are committed to helping you meet these needs – at home, at work, at school, or when engaging in leisure activities.
 These needs can be met with a variety of technologies and communication strategies.
-In order to help you better understand these needs and how best to meet them in your daily life, I have written a number of tutorials focused on a variety of topics.
+In order to help you better understand these needs and how best to meet them in your daily life, this website contains a number of tutorials focused on a variety of topics.
 Some of these tutorials go into great detail and may require a cup of coffee before you read them.
 But if you take the time to do so, you will be much better equipped to understand the technology that can be used to help you as well as to appreciate why not all technologies help in all situations.

 To access the tutorials, click here or on the tab above.